activist-org/activist/README.md

 <a href="https://matrix.to/#/#activist_community:matrix.org"><img src="https://raw.githubusercontent.com/activist-org/Organization/main/resources/images/logos/MatrixLogoGrey.png" height="50" alt="Public Matrix Chat" align="right"></a>

-Activist uses [Matrix](https://matrix.org/) for internal communication.
-You're more than welcome to [join us in our public chat rooms](https://matrix.to/#/#activist_community:matrix.org) to share ideas, ask questions, or just say hi to the team :)
+activist uses [Matrix](https://matrix.org/) for internal communication.
+You're more than welcome to [join us in our public chat rooms](https://matrix.to/#/#activist_community:matrix.org) to share ideas, ask questions or just say hi to the team :)

 Please see the [contribution guidelines](CONTRIBUTING.md) and [style guide](STYLEGUIDE.md) if you are interested in contributing.
 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/activist-org/activist/issues) and [projects](https://github.com/activist-org/activist/projects).